Sound velocity peak and conformality in isospin QCD: Introduction

 While our model predicts $c_s^2 \rightarrow 1/3$, the conformal limit is reached from above, not from below as predicted in pQCD.
 The latter is due to the density dependence induced through the running $\alpha_s$.
 In the weak coupling limit and at high density, the only relevant scale is $\mu_I$ and the $c_s^2=1/3$ follows from $\partial (P/\mu_I^4)/\partial \mu_I =0$.
-The first important corrections come from the $\lqcd \simeq $ 200-300 MeV in the running coupling constant.
+The first important corrections to the conformal limit come from the $\lqcd \simeq $ 200-300 MeV in the running coupling constant.
 If we take into account $\lqcd$ only in this way, the $c_s^2$ is reduced from $1/3$.
 Meanwhile, at the energy scale around $\sim 1\, {\rm GeV}$, it has been long known that power corrections of $\lqcd$, which can not be expressed as perturbative series in $\alpha_s$, play important roles to capture the qualitative features in QCD \cite{Novikov:1977dq,Shifman:1978bx,Shifman:1978by}.
-Parameterizing pressure with power corrections as ($\chi_I$: isospin susceptibility) \beq P(\mu_I) = a_0 \mu_I^4 + a_2 \mu_I^2 \,, \eeq where $a_2 \sim \lqcd^2$, the squared sound velocity can be expressed as \beq c_s^2 = \frac{\, n_I \,}{\, \mu_I \chi_I \,} = \frac{\, 2a_0 \mu_I^2 + a_2 \,}{\, 6a_0 \mu_I^2 + a_2 \,} \,. \eeq For a positive $a_2$, the $c_s^2$ is larger than 1/3, and close to 1 if the $a_2$ term dominates.
+Parametrizing pressure with power corrections as ($\chi_I$: isospin susceptibility) \beq P(\mu_I) = a_0 \mu_I^4 + a_2 \mu_I^2 \,, \eeq where $a_2 \sim \lqcd^2$, the squared sound velocity can be expressed as \beq c_s^2 = \frac{\, n_I \,}{\, \mu_I \chi_I \,} = \frac{\, 2a_0 \mu_I^2 + a_2 \,}{\, 6a_0 \mu_I^2 + a_2 \,} \,. \eeq For a positive $a_2$, the $c_s^2$ is larger than 1/3, and close to 1 if the $a_2$ term dominates.
 In our quark-meson model the $a_2$ is related to the pion condensates.
 We quantify the relation within our quark-meson model.
-In particular we confront our model calculations with the lattice results, finding reasonable agreement in the BEC regime but deviation at higher density.

 We briefly address the trace anomaly in dense matter which measures the breaking of the scale invariance \cite{Ma:2019ery,Fujimoto:2022ohj,Marczenko:2022jhl}.
 We argue that changes from the non-perturbative to perturbative vacua add positive contributions to the trace anomaly, while the power corrections with $a_2 >0$ favors the negative value.
 For large power corrections the trace anomaly can be negative.
-The sign of the trace anomaly is very useful to characterize the non-perturbative effects in dense quark matter.
+In this respect the sign of the trace anomaly is very useful to characterize the non-perturbative effects in dense quark matter.

+For quantitative aspects, we confront our model calculations with the lattice results from two groups \cite{Brandt:2022hwy,Abbott:2023coj}.
+Ref.~\cite{Brandt:2022hwy} have more focus on the BEC regime while Ref.~\cite{Abbott:2023coj} covers more global nature up to the pQCD regime.
+Both groups agree in the BEC regime, and our model results are consistent with the lattice results.
+At high density, our model captures the overall trend of Ref.~\cite{Abbott:2023coj}, especially the sound velocity peak and negative trace anomaly.